 The Palace of Culture is located along a central urban axis, which links the metallurgical plant to the town centre.
 In the 1950s it was planned as a focal point within a new suburb for factory employees.

 The project was initiated by NMLK Group, a leading international steel manufacturer.
 NMLK Group plans to develop the existing building into a new cultural and education centre.

 Instead of complete demolition or precise conservation of the building, the proposal is to synthesise these two approaches.
 Minor architectural interventions establish a new perspective on the building, focusing attention on its most valuable historical assets; the inner courtyard and the colonnaded interior of foyer.

-Architecture: FORM in collaboration with Anton Gorlenko
+Architecture: FORM in cooperation with Anton Gorlenko

-Olga Treivas, Vera Odyn, Irina Mihailova, Rustam Nasriddinov,
+Olga Treivas, Vera Odyn, Irina Mihailova, Rustam Nasriddinov

 Client: NLMK Group

 Building plan based on interchange of functional fillings and outdoor openings

 The University exists independently on 2nd and 3th floors